Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

+All fixed sequences $T$ of only $3$ samples also have just $1$ frequency, since the first harmonic would have $1.5$ samples and exceeds the bottom limit of 2 samples, i.e.\ the frequency of the harmonic would exceed the Nyquist frequency: $\; \frac{2. f_s}{3} > \frac{f_s}{2}$.
+The coefficients $\{c_k\}_0^{\Lambda-1=2}$ are present in 3 frequency components.
+One is relative to frequency zero ($c_0$), and the other two ($c_1$ and $c_2$) have the same role for reconstructing a sinusoid with $f=f_s/3$.
+This case is illustrated in Figure~\ref{fig:amostras3}.

-With 4 samples it is possible to represent 1 or 2 frequencies in any proportions (i.e. with independence).
-Figure~\ref{fig:amostras4} depicts the basic waveforms with 4 samples and its two (possible) components.
-The individual contributions sum to the original waveform and a brief inspection reveals the major curvatures resulting from the higher frequency, while the fixed offset is captured in the zero frequency component.
+With 4 samples it is possible to represent 1 or 2 frequencies with independence of magnitude and phase.
+Figure~\ref{fig:amostras4} depicts contribution of each of the two (possible) components.
+The individual components sum to the original waveform and a brief inspection reveals the major curvatures resulting from the higher frequency, while the fixed offset is captured in the component with frequency $f_0=0$.
+Figure~\ref{fig:formas4} shows the harmonics for the basic waveforms of Equations~\ref{sinusoid},~\ref{sawTooth},~\ref{triangular} and~\ref{square} in the case of 4 samples.
+There is only 1 sinusoid for each waveform, with the exception of the sawtooth, which has even harmonics.